Joyce Paul

-Joyce Paul (1937 – February 15, 2016) was an American country music singer.
-She is best known for her 1969 hit on the Billboard Hot Country Songs charts, "Phone Call to Mama" from her album Heartaches, Laughter & Tears.
+Joyce Marie Paul (May 3, 1937 – February 15, 2016) was an American country music singer.
+She is best known for her 1968, #36 hit on the Billboard Hot Country Songs charts, "Phone Call to Mama" from her album Heartaches, Laughter & Tears.

 She was born in Shelbyville, Tennessee and raised in Nashville, Tennessee.

 Paul's other singles were "Do Right Woman – Do Right Man", "I’ve Loved Him Much Longer Than You", "I'm the Girl on the Billboard".